adamp-22/document-classification-nlp/README.md

 > 🗓️ **Project originally created on: January 14, 2024**

-# 📘 Document Classification with PyTorch and BERT

 This project explores two approaches to classifying humanitarian text documents into categories such as health, education, protection, and more.
 The dataset used is a real-world collection released by the DEEP project, focusing on international humanitarian response efforts.

 I implement and compare two models: